linked in pixel

 Why choose Ochsner Health for knee pain care and knee replacement surgery?

-Several types of arthritis can damage the knee joint, including:
+Several types of arthritis can lead to ongoing knee joint pain and stiffness:

-• Rheumatoid arthritis.
-An autoimmune disease, rheumatoid arthritis causes the immune system to attack the lining of the knee joint, causing inflammation.
+• Rheumatoid arthritis: An autoimmune condition where your immune system attacks the lining of the knee joint, causing inflammation and chronic pain.

 In addition to chronic knee pain due to arthritis, our team also treats pain resulting from abnormal formation or alignment of the joint.